-Maintenance

 Unlike conventional wet basin systems that require large-scale sediment removal at infrequent intervals, constructed stormwater wetlands require small- scale maintenance at regular intervals to evaluate the health and composition of the plant species.

-Proponents must carefully observe the constructed stormwater wetland system over time.
+Applicants must carefully observe the constructed stormwater wetland system over time.
 In the

 first three years after construction, inspect the constructed stormwater wetlands twice a year during both the growing and non-growing seasons.
 This requirement must be included in the Operation & Maintenance plan.
 During these inspections, record and map the following information:

+Whether the Constructed Stormwater Wetlands have appropriate hydrology (sufficiently wet to support hydrophytic vegetation community).
+The following are not appropriate hydrology: too dry or too wet to support a hydrophytic vegetation community;

 The types and distribution of the dominant wetland plants in the marsh;

 The presence and distribution of planted wetland species;

+Whether the Constructed Stormwater Wetland has obtained the design percent hydrophytic vegetation coverage (e.g., >90% spatial coverage for pocket wetlands).

-The presence and distribution of invasive wetland species (invasives must be removed);
+The presence and distribution of invasive and opportunistic wetland species (invasives species such as Phragmites and opportunistic species such as Typha must be removed);

 Indications that other species are replacing the planted wetland species;